 We have included goodwill and intangibles in capital employed.
 Goodwill comes from the acquisition of one company by another for a premium value.
 The inclusion helps in understanding the relative impact of M&A on the ROC by sector.

-This standard ROC measure reflects choices organizations have made around holding cash, whether they have purchased or developed their own intangible assets, and whether they have outsourced capital-intensive aspects of their business.
+This standard ROC measure reflects choices organisations have made around holding cash, whether they have purchased or developed their own intangible assets and whether they have outsourced capital-intensive aspects of their business.
 The amount of M&A activity can affect individual companies’ ROC as well as the ROC for the industry in any given year.

 During the analysis period, ROC declined for each of the seven major health care businesses we studied (figure 1).
 Life sciences companies had the largest drop in returns.
 Drug intermediaries and retailers began and ended with the highest ROC, though with noteworthy variation over the years.
 While hospital returns trended steady, returns in the health insurance business ebbed through 2015 before recovering in 2017.
 What are some of the reasons for these shifts?

 Drug intermediaries and retailers had the highest returns among all sectors.
 However, returns are falling, particularly for drug wholesalers, despite significant industry consolidation.
 Pricing pressure on drugs—both branded and generics—over the past few years has eaten into the profits of the wholesalers, as their income and profits reflect drug prices and volume.
 In contrast, pricing pressure coupled with better pricing negotiation with wholesalers as well as an increased focus on speciality pharmacy businesses has helped pharmacies outperform other sectors on ROC.4